 I have blogged about the connection between love and psychotherapy, and the topic is up again for me after a recent sensorimotor training.
 In part, the training focused on the relationship between early life attachment, character development, and later life patterns of relating.
 The gifted (and seemingly indefatigable) Dr. Janina Fisher led the training, tossing out enlightening gems amidst an already insightful curriculum.
 (I recommend attending any training she offers.)
 Dr. Fisher relayed how childhood maltreatment may not be the only way a person develops a disorganized/disorienting attachment style, which historically has been the hallmark of a childhood history of abuse.
 It could also occur as a result of being parented by a caregiver who has PTSD.
 Thus, I would add, developing this attachment style may be one way the intergenerational transmission of trauma occurs.

 According to attachment theory, all of us develop a style for relating to the people we love (which I’ll call our “love objects”).
 Some of us are blessed with the conditions that lead to a secure attachment style — supposedly about two-thirds of the population.
 (I sometimes doubt this figure, and think it’s too high, but perhaps my view is skewed by practicing psychotherapy and the opportunity to hear about what troubles so many of us: relationships!)
-The other third of us tend to either be “preoccupied” with our love objects, or in contrast, are easily overwhelmed by them and prefer some emotional distance (so-called “avoidant” style).
+The other third of us tend to either be “preoccupied” with our love objects; or in contrast, are easily overwhelmed by them and prefer some emotional distance (so-called “avoidant” style).
 Within this third also includes attempts to attach amidst childhood maltreatment.
-A disorganized/disorienting style is thought to emerge as a response to having caregivers who are either frightened (such as a parent enduring domestic violence) or frightening (a violent caregiver).
+And a disorganized/disorienting style is thought to emerge as a response to having caregivers who are either frightened (such as a parent enduring domestic violence) or frightening (a violent caregiver).

 - creating a safe base for the child to return to when exploration feels threatening or emotionally overwhelming, and